integration code

 Vertical storytelling isn’t as simple as lifting your phone and pressing play.
 There are countless features that Instagram, Snapchat, and other platforms provide that you should be utilizing to make the most of your stories.

-Filters, stickers and GIFs can be used to enhance your stories and convey a certain mood.
+Filters, stickers, and GIFs can be used to enhance your stories and convey a certain mood.
 Instagram recently introduced the poll feature, which is a great way for you to engage fans and get them to directly engage with you.
-With the introduction of virtual reality, the sky is the limit with the future of how closely fans will be able to interact with your stories moving forward.
+With the introduction of virtual reality, the sky is the limit for the future of how closely fans will be able to interact with your stories moving forward.

 To learn more about how social media can grow your business online from the content marketing experts at Atilus, contact us today!